druglogics/ags-paper/docs/index.md

 # Intro {-}

-This report is the **supplementary material** for the AGS I Paper and has all the simulation results and investigations related to that paper, as well as guidelines for reproducing the results.
+This report is the **supplementary material** for the AGS I Paper and has all the simulation results and investigations related to that paper, as well as instructions for reproducing the results.

 A list of things that change between the simulations and the presented graphs are: